jinhyunpark2459/jinhyunpark2459.github.io/_projects/inverted_pendulum.md

     </div>
 </div>

+The closed-loop system has a gain margin of 3.47 dB and a phase margin of 11.1 degrees.

 Here is the resulting step response to a disturbance, showing a settling time less than 2 seconds:

 <div class="row justify-content-sm-center">